 The Optional Protocol to the United Nations Convention against Torture (OPCAT) establishes “a system of regular visits undertaken by independent international and national bodies to places where people are deprived of their liberty, in order to prevent torture and other cruel, inhuman or degrading treatment or punishment” (Article 1 of the Protocol).

 As part of this system, State Parties are invited to set up a visiting body for the prevention of torture (commonly referred to as the National Preventive Mechanism, NPM).
-The WMA believes that the participation of physicians in these visiting mechanisms is essential to address health issues related to torture and ill-treatment, to evaluate the health system and to assess the impact of general conditions of detention on the heath of the detained population.
+The WMA believes that the participation of physicians in these visiting mechanisms is essential to address health issues related to torture and ill-treatment, to evaluate the health system and to assess the impact of general conditions of detention on the health of the detained population.